clearlinux/how-to-clear/02-concepts.md

 Fullfiles are always generated for every file in every release.
 This allows any Clear Linux OS to obtain the exact copy of the content for each version directly.
-This is used for instance in case the OS verification (`swupd verify`) needs to replace a single file.
+This would be used if the OS verification (`swupd verify`) needed to replace a single file, for instance.

-Packs are available for some releases and combine many files to speed up the creation if installation media and large updates.
-Delta packs are an optimized version of packs that only contain updates (binary diffs) and can not be used without having the original file content.
+Packs are available for some releases and combine many files to speed up the creation of installation media and large updates.
+Delta packs are an optimized version of packs that only contain updates (binary diffs) and cannot be used without having the original file content.

 In most `swupd update` scenarios, the delta packs will be used as much as possible, since they deliver the update content in the smallest size